zastrowm/sdk-typescript/.github/agent-sops/task-implementer.sop.md

 - You MUST run appropriate build commands based on the guidance in the repository
 - You MUST verify that all dependencies are satisfied
 - You MUST follow the Build Output Management practices defined in the Best Practices section

+#### 4.6 Respond to Review Feedback

+If you have received feedback from user reviews or PR comments, address them before proceeding to the commit phase.

+**Constraints:**

+- You MAY skip this step if no user feedback has been received yet
+- You MUST reply to user review threads with a concise response
+  - You MUST keep your response to less than 3 sentences
+- You MUST categorize each piece of feedback as:
+  - Actionable code changes that can be implemented immediately
+  - Clarifying questions that require user input
+  - Suggestions to consider for future iterations
+- You MUST implement actionable code changes before proceeding
+- You MUST re-run tests after addressing feedback to ensure nothing is broken
+- You MUST return to step 4.3 after implementing changes to review the updated code
+- You MUST use the handoff_to_user tool if clarification is needed before you can proceed

 ### 5. Commit and Pull Request Phase